‘The Banshees of Inisherin,’ ‘The Fabelmans,’ Steven Spielberg, Colin Farrell, Michelle Yeoh big movie winners at 2023 Golden Globes - NewsBreak

 ‘The Banshees of Inisherin,’ ‘The Fabelmans,’ Steven Spielberg, Colin Farrell, Michelle Yeoh big movie winners at 2023 Golden Globes

-As mentioned, however. the Hollywood Foreign Press got the diversity memo and honored ethnicities across the board in the film races at the ceremony, with Angela Bassett starting the parade early on by winning the Globe for supporting actress in a film for “Black Panther: Wakanda Forever” and a pair of Asian actors winning for “Everything Everywhere All at Once” – Michelle Yeoh for actress in musical/comedy and an emotional Ke Huy Quan for supporting actor.
+As mentioned, however. the Hollywood Foreign Press got the diversity memo and honored ethnicities across the board in the film races at Tuesday night’s 80th Annual Golden Globe Awards , with Angela Bassett starting the parade by winning the Globe for supporting actress in a film for “Black Panther: Wakanda Forever” and a pair of Asian actors winning for “Everything Everywhere All at Once” – Michelle Yeoh for actress in musical/comedy and an emotional Ke Huy Quan for supporting actor.

 Bassett won out over Kerry Condon f or “The Banshees of Inisherin,” Jamie Lee Curtis for “Everything Everywhere All at Once,” Dolly De Leon for “Triangle of Sadness” and Carey Mulligan for “She Said.”
 Yeoh, capping a 40-year acting career, beat out Lesley Manville f or “Mrs. Harris Goes to Paris,” Margot Robbie for “Babylon,” Anya Taylor-Joy for “The Menu” and Emma Thompson for “Good Luck to You, Leo Grande.”
 Quan won out over two actors for “The Banshees of Inisherin” – Brendan Gleeson and Barry Keoghan – as well as Brad Pitt f ror “Babylon” and Eddie Redmayne for “The Good Nurse.”SEE Michelle Yeoh becomes the second Asian performer to win the Best Comedy/Musical Actress Golden Globe